mchalapuk/hyper-text-slider/doc/javascript-api.md

 For all automatic phase changes to work, one of DOM elements that have transition specified must be added to the phaser as a phase trigger (see [.prototype.addPhaseTrigger(elem, transitionProperty)](javascript-api.md#phaserprototypeaddphasetrigger)).
-[.prototype.nextPhase()](javascript-api.md#phaserprototypenextphase) is called each time a transition on a phase trigger ends.
-During its startup, {$link Slider} sets phase change triggers on [layout elements](class-names.md#) (background and contents) of each slide and calls proper phase change methods when slider controls are being used.
+Each time a transition on a phase trigger ends, [.prototype.nextPhase()](javascript-api.md#phaserprototypenextphase) method is called.
+During its startup, [Slider](javascript-api.md#slider) sets phase change triggers on [layout elements](class-names.md#) (background and contents) of each slide and calls proper phase change methods when slider controls are being used.

 > ***DISCLAIMER***
 >